How To Make Soap At Home

 Things to remember

-- Do not use equipments that will react with it.
+- Do not use equipment that will react with it.
 Like aluminum and copper.
 You can use glass, stainless or enameled bowls.

 - Wear gloves and fume masks while using the product.